SOUTH AUSTRALIA, 5722 Grid Reference: 30.27.90 S / 137.9.20 E

 With tourism in mind the community, led by the Andamooka Progress and Opal Miners Association, have been busy developing the caravan and camping ground and other visitor facilities, as well as restoring and creating historic displays.
 A new arts development program is set to enliven the town revitalising and exposing many talents across a range of genres that are hidden within the town.
 For those seeking more adventure, Andamooka is located a short distance from the shores of Lake Torrens, which is a hauntingly beautiful salt lake of great significance to indigenous peoples, and this together with the nearby historic settlement of Farina, offers inspiring day trip options to visitors.

 Local business has got behind this revival.
 The renowned Tuckabox Hotel with its unique stone façade has enjoyed renovations and an Underground Opal Museum has been built beneath the Post Office.
 The museum houses an amazing display of Andamooka opal and other precious stones with visitors having the opportunity to watch traditional opal cutting demonstrations.
-Recently the quirky Andamooka Yacht Club café has opened its doors in the Community Hall, and quality accommodation options include the increasingly popular caravan and camping ground, the Bottle House Motel and family friendly short stay shacks.
+The Dine-a-mite Cafe serves take away food at the Community Hall, and quality accommodation options include the increasingly popular caravan and camping ground, the Bottle House Motel and family friendly short stay shacks.

 The annual calendar of events is being developed to offer a raft of Andamooka style events including long weekends of traditional activities and special events including the annual Camp Oven Cook-Out in August.
 Andamooka’s legends and stories are being compiled and these will be shared from time to time through a series of historic exhibits in the Community Hall.